k98kurz/mycelium-network-specification/draft-spec.md

 network, and the public key of the peer with that address.
 - content identifier (CID): a hash or Merkle root of some data.
-- Hamming distance: the number of different bits between two blocks of data, i.e. the number of 1s in the output of XORing two equal-length bit strings.
+- Hamming distance: the number of different bits between two blocks of data, i.e. the number of 1s in the output of XORing two equal-length bit strings; if the bitstrings do not have equal length, a number of least significant bits of the larger bitstring are dropped equal to the difference in length before the XOR operation, and that number may added to the result.
 - distributed hash table (DHT): a distributed data structure in which full replication is not necessary and likelihood for a peer to maintain a copy of a block of data is proportional to the Hamming distance between its CID and the